jamespooley/qa-athena/README.md

 With all due respect to the wise man who said "Don't Let the Perfect Be the Enemy of the Good," this code is currently **very, very bad** and much needs to be done.
 In particular:
 * Add functionality so that raters can pause and come back to rating and not have to start at beginning
 * Take out all the hardcoded stuff so code is shareable/reusable/etc.
 * Learn *a lot* more about AFNI ... and neuroimaging.
 Quickly.
 That would be nice.
-Example: AFNI is currently giving me problems with reading symbolic links to the relevant images, so a lot of inefficient copying of data is happening.
+Example: AFNI is currently giving me problems with reading symbolic links to the relevant structural/functional image files, so a lot of inefficient copying of data is happening.
 Don't know why AFNI is doing this.
 * etc.